How to Spend Just One Day in Lucknow

 - 1 How to Spend A Day in Lucknow

 - 4 Husainabad Clock Tower

-- 6 Other Things to See in Lucknow
+- 6 Other Things to See for a Stopover Day in Lucknow

 - 7 Getting around by rickshaw in Lucknow

 How to Spend A Day in Lucknow

 It must be mentioned that, even though I had never heard of Lucknow, let alone of anything worth seeing there, the capital of Uttar Pradesh is actually one of the tourism cities of the state, alongside such famous heavyweights as Agra and Varanasi.
 It was the seat of power of the Nawabs, vassal princes of the Mughal emperor in the 18th and 19th centuries.
 Before falling under British colonisation, the city of the Nawabs was a patron of the arts and culture.